|

 previously manufactured.

-from this warranty.
-Implied warranties are limited to the
+are excluded from this warranty.
+Implied warranties are

 ============================================================